RyanGaudion/COM528-Assignment1/documentation/designDoc.md

 Finally, we come back to our Wednesday meetings where we will start with our Sprint Retrospective - a time where we can reflect on the previous sprint and find areas in our process that could be improved for the next sprint.

-### Milestones & Deadlines
+### Task Tracking

-In order to keep track of milestones and deadlines we
+In order to keep track of milestones and deadlines we have leveraged the "Project" tool that is provided by Github.
+It provides a kanban style board for use in your project in order to keep track of tasks and task states.
+For our project we have the following columns:

-To manage our sprints/task assignment - use a github project which allows us to define a backlog, active tasks and then also tasks to be reviewed ...
-Weekly Standups
-Backlog board

-Talk about - only 5 sprints for the project ...

-Want to get all features implemented by X - deadlines
+- Backlog - All tasks start in the backlog, this is our "todo" list of all tasks that have not yet been started.
+- In Progress - These are tasks that have been assigned for the sprint that week.
+- Pending Review - These are tasks that the developer has completed but need to be reviewed by another member of the team.
+- Done - These are tasks that have been both completed by the developer as well as reviewed by another team member

+Each week during our planning meeting we will update the state of all tasks, add any additional tasks to the backlog and then assign tasks for the next sprint.

+Due to the fact that we have a short timeline for this project our task board is really important in visualising how much work is left to complete as well as the progress of work during a week.
+It will allow us to see our "burndown rate" - how much work we are going through per week and will also allow us to speed up development if we are falling behind our deadline.